-2 Page 15 provides additional information on pupil unit weights and calculations.
+&lt;sup>2 Page 15 provides additional information on pupil unit weights and calculations.

 The extended time revenue program allows a school district to count a student who participates in extended programming for up to an additional 0.2 students in ADM for the time the student spends in extended day, extended week, summer school, or other additional programming authorized by the learning year program.
 This additional ADM counts only for purposes of generating extended time revenue.
-The extended time revenue allowance was increased from \$5,017 to \$5,117 for fiscal year 2016 and later.
-For charter schools, beginning in fiscal year 2017, per pupil extended time revenue equals 25 percent of the district average amount for that year.
+The extended time revenue allowance is \$5,117.
+For charter schools offering extended time services, beginning in fiscal year 2017, per pupil extended time revenue equals 25 percent of the district average amount for that year.

-School District

-Extended Time Revenue = \$5,117 x the district's extended time adjusted pupil units
+School District Extended Time Revenue = \$5,117 x the district's extended time adjusted pupil units